Crack. Pop. UGH.

 There are a ton of incredible knee strengthening exercises for runners, but sometimes I feel like we don’t do the one’s that we have seen on repeat because we think for some odd reason they’re simply too basic to work.

-While that is in fact not the case at all, I still wanted to give you some new and different ideas.
+While that is in fact not the case, I still wanted to give you some new and different ideas.

 1. Banded Squat

-Loop a band around your knees and then lower in to a squat while pushing out to keep your knees in line with your toes.
-Great move to do in front of a mirror as you may not realize how wild your knees are going while squatting.
+While lowering into a squat, push out to keep your knees in line with your toes.
+This is a great move to do in front of a mirror as you may not realize how wild your knees are going while squatting.

 2. Banded March